Howard County Council approves $1.906 billion budgets, raises fire tax by 34%

 Councilwomen Liz Walsh and Deb Jung last week proposed amending the county’s budget to give an additional $8 million to the school system.
 They said the move would have helped schools maintain current class sizes and teacher jobs, as well as pay for a bus routing software project and increase substitute teachers’ pay by $5 a day.

+They initially proposed moving money from departments with historic surpluses, carryover balances from last fiscal year and from funded job vacancies within the executive branch including the Department of Public Works and the Department of Planning and Zoning.

+Citing concern expressed by department heads, Walsh and Jung in a series of late amendments altered from where the money would be derived.
+The only two departments affected are vehicle services and the Office of Risk Management.

-In a series of late amendments, the council voted unanimously to trim their measure for the school system by $6 million.
+The council voted unanimously to trim its measure for the school system by $6 million.
 The operating budget as passed will give $1.3 million to direct instruction and an additional $700,000 with the intention it would go toward funding transportation software and raising substitute teacher pay.

 The school board will meet at 4 p.m.
-Monday where they will likely discuss ways to find savings in other places as to not increase class sizes.
+Monday where members will likely discuss ways to find savings so they don’t have to increase class sizes.
 The school system previously said it would save $6.5 million if they increased class size by one student.

 Schools spokesman Brian Basset in an email said neither the board nor Superintendent Michael Martirano would comment on the legislation until they “have had the opportunity to review the passed budget and discuss it collectively publicly.”

-The school board is slated to approve and adopt the county’s proposed operating and capital budgets Thursday.
+The school board is scheduled to approve and adopt the county’s proposed operating and capital budgets Thursday.

 Despite voting in favor of the budget, Councilman David Yungmann in an email said he does not support it because it “underfunds retirement benefits [and] wastes police funds on executive protection.”

-He specifically supported the school system’s budgets to help “broker a deal” with other council members which he “believed was more important than a protest vote against the overall budget.”
+He specifically supported the school system’s budgets to help “broker a deal” with other council members which he “believed was more important than a protest vote against the overall budget,” he said.

 The County Council also voted in favor of increasing the fire and rescue tax by 34% — or 6 cents.